yhsmiley/pytorch-YOLOv4/README_tensorrt.md

 ## Setup

-- in tool/yolo_layer.py, change last line from yolo_forward_alternative to yolo_forward (RMB TO CHANGE BACK AFTER FINISH CONVERTING)
+- get tensorrt 7.0 for ubuntu 18.04, cuda 10.0 using ./get_trt.sh
+- build docker with tensorrt.Dockerfile
-- start docker
+- start docker with ./start_docker.sh

 ## Conversion from PyTorch to ONNX